celalnsa/guitar_notes/README.md

 guitar chords etc

 Most of them come from the Internet.
-!!Any infringement of your intellectual property, please contact me.
+_Any infringement of your intellectual property, please contact me.